Shantaram (novel): Proposed film adaptation

 By June 2006, Weir departed from the project with a studio spokesperson citing different interpretations between the director and the studio and producers.
 In January 2007, director Mira Nair replaced Weir at the helm.
 The studio anticipated production would begin by autumn 2007 for a 2008 release.
 Roth began rewriting the script to lower project costs, and actor Amitabh Bachchan joined to star opposite Depp.
 By November 2007, the anticipated February production start was cancelled by Warner Bros, who cited the 2007–2008 Writers Guild of America strike's interference with the script's readiness, the impending monsoon season in India, and Depp's schedule difficulties in filming between India and New Mexico in the United States.
 The studio anticipated that production would finally begin in September 2008, but by November 2009, with production not starting, The Independent reported the project had been cancelled.

 In May 2013, the Mumbai Mirror reported that Warner Bros. had negotiated to retain the film rights until 2015, fuelling speculation that a film adaptation of Shantaram was still in the works.
 In the following October, it was announced that Joel Edgerton would be starring in the leading role, with Eric Roth penning the adaptation and Johnny Depp now involved as a producer.
 Warner Bros. was in early talks with Garth Davis, co-director of the Emmy-nominated Top of the Lake, to make his feature film directing debut on the movie.

-An article from The Sydney Morning Herald published in April 2021 covered the development of all plans for screen adaptations of the book, saying that Warner Bros. had lost the film rights by 2015 and that a planned movie with Johnny Depp as one of its producers and Joel Edgerton as protagonist had been cancelled..
+An article from The Sydney Morning Herald published in April 2021 covered the development of all plans for screen adaptations of the book, saying that Warner Bros. had lost the film rights by 2015 and that a planned movie with Johnny Depp as one of its producers and Joel Edgerton as protagonist had been cancelled.

 TV adaptation

 On 7 June 2018, it was announced that Apple Inc. was developing a television adaptation of the novel for Apple TV+ to be written by Eric Warren Singer who will also executive produce alongside David Manson, Nicole Clemens, Steve Golin, and Andrea Barron with Charlie Hunnam in the lead role.
 Production companies set to be involved with the potential series include Anonymous Content and Paramount Television.
 In August 2019, it was announced that production was moving forward with filming set to begin in October 2019.
 The series will be filmed in Victoria, Australia, with scenes filmed at Docklands Studios Melbourne and HM Prison Pentridge.
 It was also announced that the series will get 7.4 million Australian dollars in funding from the Australian Government.
 The series consists of 12 episodes with four episodes directed by Justin Kurzel.
 Steven Lightfoot has joined the show as showrunner.
-It premiered on Apple TV+ on 14 October 2022, starring Charlie Hunnam.
+Shantaram premiered on Apple TV+ on 14 October 2022, starring Charlie Hunnam.